 Vacancies

-There are currently three PhD-positions available in the Materials and Catalysis Modeling group based in the Bernal Institute and Department of Chemical Sciences at the University of Limerick.
+There will be two new PhD-positions available in the Materials and Catalysis Modeling group based in the Bernal Institute at the University of Limerick, within the areas of:

 Potential applicants are expected to have the following attributes